Leveling up Web Performance with HTTP/3

 Most of my memory right now is consumed by Firefox or my browser, which is just to browse things.

-Yeah.
-And then back to the secrets, you're wondering why doesn't the Wireshark interface have a way to add a secret.
+And then back to the secret.
+You're wondering why doesn't the Wireshark interface have a way to add a secret.

 Like I said, when these packets are processed sequentially, the secrets have to be available during the early handshake.

-If it becomes available later, for example, during the application data, at that point it's too late for Wireshark.
+If it becomes available later, for example, you have application data, at that point, it's too late for Wireshark.

 Wireshark hasn't been able to set up a decryption context and the decryption is also dependent on earlier seen packets.